Yipara logoYipara

 +

 Dog vomiting white foam is usually caused by a buildup of stomach acid and mucus when the stomach is empty.
-Common causes include indigestion, eating grass, kennel cough, bloat (GDV), or acid reflux.
+Common causes include indigestion, eating grass, respiratory concerns, bloat, or acid reflux.
 While occasional white foam is usually harmless, persistent white foam vomiting or white foam accompanied by retching, restlessness, or a swollen belly could indicate bloat — a life-threatening emergency that requires immediate veterinary attention.

 My dog is vomiting and has diarrhea but acting normal — what should I do?